AswiniBevara/whitegoods_pipeline/README.md

 •	1 Stream analytics job
 •	Traffic manager

-12. Once the solution is deployed successfully navigate to the resource group, select the created resource group to view the list of resources that are created in the Resource Group as shown in the following figure.
+12. Once the solution is deployed successfully navigate to the **resource group**, select the created resource group to view the list of resources that are created in the Resource Group as shown in the following figure.

 ![alt text](https://github.com/sysgain/whitegoods/raw/master/Images/26.png)
 ![alt text](https://github.com/sysgain/whitegoods/raw/master/Images/27.png)